Supporting Evidence 2

 Trace amounts

-In more recent times, the experiment was repeated using a "chemical concoction consisting of carbon dioxide, water and traces of gaseous nitrogen compounds, to conform with modern theories that such gases were released from the interior of the Earth by the process of volcanism.
-Despite these modifications to Miller's original experiment and the fact that other forms of energy were supplied to the reaction vessel such as ultraviolet light and sound waves, so long as the atmosphere inside the reaction vessel contains no free oxygen, simple amino acids were again produced with relative ease.
+In more recent times, the experiment was repeated using a "chemical concoction consisting of carbon dioxide, water and traces of gaseous nitrogen compounds, to conform with modern theories that such gases were released from the interior of the Earth by the process of volcanism".
+Despite these modifications to Miller's original experiment and the fact that other forms of energy, such as ultraviolet light and sound waves, were supplied to the reaction vessel, as long as the atmosphere inside the reaction vessel contained no free oxygen, simple amino acids were again produced with relative ease.

 Simple non-replicating DNA-like molecules and chains of amino acids to form protein can spontaneously appear